feathersui/feathersui-website/docs/as3-starling/data-grid.md

 ### Skinning the Scroll Bars

 This section only explains how to access the horizontal scroll bar and vertical scroll bar sub-components.
-Please read [How to use the Feathers `ScrollBar` component](./scroll-bar.md) (or [`SimpleScrollBar`](./simple-scroll-bar.md)) for full details about the skinning properties that are available on scroll bar components.
+Please read [How to use the `ScrollBar` component](./scroll-bar.md) (or [`SimpleScrollBar`](./simple-scroll-bar.md)) for full details about the skinning properties that are available on scroll bar components.

 #### With a Theme